Spectral Violinists and Phantom Fiddlers Sept 16, 2016 20:45:15 GMT -5 Joanna, pat, and 2 more like this

 Spectral Violinists and Phantom Fiddlers

-The eerie sounds of pipes and drums reverberate through ancient castles and the midnight silence of old English churches is often broken by booming organ music played by unseen hands.
+The eerie sounds of pipes and drums reverberate through ancient castles and the midnight silence of old English churches is often broken by booming pipe organs played by unseen hands.
 The U.S. also has its share of phantom organists and there is a smattering of ghostly harpists, pianists and buglers, but it is the violin – or fiddle – that seems to spawn the most supernatural activity in our fair country, primarily, but not exclusively, in the foothills of Appalachia and rural South.
 As for the difference between a violin and fiddle, someone once said, “It’s a fiddle when you want to buy it and a violin when you want to sell it!”
 Violins are associated with orchestras and classical music; fiddles conjure images of hillbilly clog dancers.
 But regardless of the purpose for which it is used, many violinists and fiddlers refuse to part with their instruments – even in death.

 The Library’s Phantom Violinist.
 The Julia Ideson Building (above) at 500 McKinney Street houses the Texas Room and archives of the Houston Pubic Library.
 The Spanish Renaissance Revival-style building, quite frankly, looks haunted, so the fact there is a resident ghost comes as no surprise.
 “Mr. Cramer,” an elderly janitor, was already working for the library when the new building was dedicated in 1926 and took up residence in a tiny basement room.
 Although considered somewhat “slow,” Cramer played the violin flawlessly.
 He could not read music, but if he heard a tune, the old gentleman could play it note-for-note as though he had practiced for weeks.
 Once he finished his daily duties, Mr. Cramer walked the halls entertaining library patrons with the most difficult pieces from Chopin, Mozart, Beethoven and other notable composers.
 There were some who claimed Cramer could play Tchaikovsky’s Violin Concerto as well as any Julliard-trained violinist.